|Application deadline:||No official deadline for application - Registration in September - students are to allow 6-8 weeks for processing.|

-Students take five compulsory modules: Fundamental Public Health Nutrition (equivalent to 3 modules); Statistics for EPH; Basic Epidemiology.
+Students take three compulsory modules: Fundamental Public Health Nutrition; Statistics for Epidemiology and Public Health; Basic Epidemiology.

-C2: Design & Analysis of Epidemiological Studies; Statistical Methods in Epidemiology; Qualitative Methodologies.
+Slot 2: Design & Analysis of Epidemiological Studies; Family Planning Programmes; History & Health; Qualitative Methodologies; Statistical Methods in Epidemiology.

-E2: Current Issues in Safe Motherhood & Perinatal Health; Nutrition Programme Planning; History & Health.
+Slot 3: Current Issues in Safe Motherhood & Perinatal Health; Epidemiology of Non-Communicable Diseases; Nutrition in Emergencies; Sociological Approaches to Health; Tropical Environmental Health.

 You are normally required to take an English Proficiency Test if you come from a non-English speaking country.

 Most European Universities recognise the IELTS test.More information on IELTS

 The fields that are marked with a red star (*) are required.